Nonprofit Relief & Recovery Resources

 • Be careful of fraudulent contractors.
 Check credentials and/or check with your insurance company.

-• Register (aka create an account) on the SBA website.
+• Register and complete an application with the U.S. Small Business Administration (SBA), who administers low-interest disaster loans for organizations.
 The account must be registered to an individual to verify identity; the account allows you to file applications online on behalf of your organization.

 • Articles of Incorporation (if incorporated)